-Pharmacy Technician Schools, Salaries & Certification in California
+California Pharmacy Technician Schools, Salary & Certification

 A pharmacy technician training program will equip with the knowledge and training you need to begin your pharmacy career and the self-confidence you need to pass the Pharmacy Technician Certification Board’s National Certification Exam.
 A high school diploma or equivalent is required to enroll in any of the following available training programs:

 - Two year associate degree in health, pharmacy technology , biological or natural sciences;